sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 - Coleman integration: I'm sure that Kiran Kedlaya would have more to say about this than me--I'll be in touch with him about this.

-[general computer]  ** WRONG AUDIENCE!! **
-Speaker: Somebody from FSF
-"Why not invite Brett Smith to SD6 or another SAGE meeting?
-Would you like to have someone speak to your organization about GPLv3 or other GNU licensing issues?
-FSF Licensing Compliance Engineer Brett Smith is happy to talk to groups about a wide variety issues.
-Please contact us for details.
-Us above is the FSF: licens...@fsf.org"

 [technical math]
 Speaker: Gonzalo T.